Ernest Ingenito: Sentencing

 Ingenito was initially sentenced to life imprisonment for the murder of Pearl Mazzoli.
 His lawyer, Frank Sahl, was able to persuade the jury to recommend mercy, telling them that they did not want the responsibility of sending him to the electric chair.
 While all four counts of assault were dismissed, five years passed before he was brought to court on the four additional murder charges.
 Although his attorneys initially planned to plead that he was not guilty by reason of insanity, they later changed that plea to one of "no contest" on all four counts.
 The judge allowed him to serve all five sentences concurrently.

-At the time, the life sentence for Ingenito drew public outrage.
+At the time, the recommendation for mercy for Ingenito drew public outrage.
 Governor Alfred E. Driscoll expressed surprise over the outcome, but begrudgingly accepted it."As a private citizen I am shocked, as I suppose many others are, by the verdict.
 But as Governor, I see nothing that calls for my official intervention.
 I assume that the trial was conducted fairly by a competent judge and a competent jury.
-Under constitutional law, I don't believe there is anything can do."
+Under constitutional law, I don't believe there is anything I can do."